braintree/framebus/README.md

 The `channel` namespaces the events called with `on` and `emit` so you can have multiple bus instances on the page and have them only communicate with busses with the same channel value.

 If a `verifyDomain` is passed, then the `on` listener will only fire if the domain of the origin of the post message matches the `location.href` value of page or the function passed for `verifyDomain` returns `true`.

+`limitBroadCastToOrigin` allows you to restrict the message broadcasting to only frames that match the provided `origin`.
+This prevents messages from being sent to frames that will be rejected due to the `postMessage` target origin not matching.
+The outcome of a restricted message is the same as if you don't use this flag, but by using this you can avoid noisey browser errors in the console.

 ```js
 var bus = new Framebus({